cms-analysis/HiggsAnalysis-CombinedLimit/docs/how_combine_works/model_and_likelihood.md

 #### Customizing constraint terms

-The constraint terms, while they are almost always taken to be gaussian distributions can also be customized by the user, providing almost arbitrary functionality.
+The constraint terms, while they are almost always taken to be gaussian distributions can in some cases also be set as any user defined function, providing almost arbitrary functionality.
+Nonetheless, some constraints are built in, such as the fact that each constraint term is a function of a single nuisance parameter.

 #### Binned Data Likelihood Model